AI Model

 From equity analysis to options pricing, spanning easy, medium, and hard difficulty levels.

-For PE and VC firms evaluating AI-powered due diligence or portfolio analysis, these numbers matter.
-The gap between the best and worst performing models is over 25 percentage points — meaning the wrong model choice could leave critical financial insights on the table.
+For PE and alternative investment firms evaluating AI-powered due diligence or portfolio analysis, these numbers matter.
+The gap between the best and worst performing models is over 26 percentage points — meaning the wrong model choice could leave critical financial insights on the table.
 This benchmark provides the empirical foundation for smarter model selection in high-stakes financial environments.

 Model Leaderboard